coruscateor/ActSharp/README.md

 # ActSharp

-A light-weight actor and asynchronous method call framework.
+A light-weight actor and asynchronous programming framework for .NET.

 #### ActSharp namespace: